askarlupka/starter-hugo-academic/content/authors/admin/_index.md

 ---
 title: Amanda Lee Skarlupka
-role: Presidential Management Fellow (NIH PMF 2024)
+role: Presidential Management Fellow (NIH PMF Class 2024)
 avatar_filename: headshot_skarlupka.jpg
-bio: " I am a 2022 Presidential Management Fellow (PMF) at the National Cancer Institute (NCI)."
+bio: " I am a 2022 Presidential Management Fellow (PMF) at the National Cancer Institute (NCI) within the Division of Cancer Prevention.
+From June to December 2023 I will be conducting a rotation with at the NIH/OD in the [Office of Data Science Strategy](https://datascience.nih.gov/about/odss)"
 interests:
   - Artificial Intelligence
   - Data Sharing